 My son spotted a couple of shallow caves and, after giving him a talk about how you must never go inside caves when the tide’s coming in, we poked our noses into the gloom.

 Is Pendine Sands dog friendly?
 This is a question a couple of people have asked me.
 The answer is yes.
 Between 1 May & 30 September, dogs are banned from part of the beach, but there is access at either end of the beach.
+The rest of the year, they’re allowed on all of it.

 The next stop on our Coastal Adventure was Laugharne.
 The town’s most famous inhabitant was the poet Dylan Thomas, and it has a different vibe to Pendine.
-We parked near Browns, away from the town’s main car park, and the first thing we saw was a cluster of arty-looking people, drinking wine and ale outside the historic pub where Dylan Thomas spent most of his evenings.
+We parked away from the town’s main car park, and the first thing we saw was a cluster of arty-looking people, drinking wine and ale outside Browns, the historic pub where Dylan Thomas spent most of his evenings.

 Laugharne is pretty, tranquil, and beautiful.
 A walk along a path to Dylan Thomas’s boathouse, where he lived with his wife Caitlin and their children, takes you past the splendid Taf Estuary.